atlassian/data-center-helm-charts/docs/docs/installation/INSTALLATION.md

 > By providing all the required database values, you will bypass the database connectivity configuration during the product setup.

+!!!info "Migration"
-> If you are migrating an existing Data Center product to Kubernetes, use the values of your product's database.
+    If you are migrating an existing Data Center product to Kubernetes, use the values of your product's database.
 See [Migration guide](MIGRATION.md).

 Create a Kubernetes secret to store the connectivity details of the database: